nikolai-kummer/nikolai-kummer.github.io/_posts/2018-07-22-data-book-recommendations.markdown

  [Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418831)

   ![Weapons of Math Destruction](/images/data_book_weapons_of_math.jpg){:height="100px" .align-left} This book is really famous among data scientists and made Cathy O'Neill a household name.
 It presents numerous example how blind trust into models leads to an overall worse outcome for marginalized groups.
 I have often encountered blind faith into models in my career and this book reminds you to question the outcomes and the assumptions that went into the development.
 Examples from Cathy O'Neills book are often quoted when people discuss the ethical obligations of data scientists.
+This book is an absolute must-read for anyone who makes models that affect people.

  ---